bavard-ai/bavard-react/README.md

 export default App;
 ```

-# Popup Chatbot Component
+# Popup Window
 Add a popup chatbot window to your app like this.
-It is only possible to render a single instance of the popup window at a time.
+It's only possible to render a single instance of the popup window at a time.
 ```tsx
 <ChatbotWindowPopup agentId="b4d9de5e-2325-4244-98c4-1526643dd0da" />
 ```
-This results causes a popup-style chatbot to appear in the window's lower right corner.
+This will cause a popup-style chatbot to appear in the window's lower right corner.

 <div align="center">
   <img src="popup.png" alt="Bavard Popup"/>
 </div>
 <br/>

-# Embed Chatbot Component
+# Embed Window
-Add an embeddable chatbot window to your app like this.
+Add an embeddable chatbot window to your app as in the code below.
 You can add as many instances as you like, but each one must have a distinct `widgetId` number which should be a positive integer.
-The embed window is rendered inside a `div` and the dimension are completely up to you, but we recommend at least 375px in width.
+The embed window is rendered inside a `div`.
+The dimensions are completely up to you, but we recommend at least 375px in width.
 ```tsx
 <ChatbotWindowEmbed
   agentId="b4d9de5e-2325-4244-98c4-1526643dd0da"